 9. Improve Performance

 What’s to say EPUBs couldn’t improve workplace performance?
 They have been shown to improve student performance.
 Trevor Bailey explains that since digital textbooks include a number of interactive features, learner retention improves while reading EPUBs.
-Teachers can iterate content quickly and post lesson documents online for students, versus relying on hard-copy materials.
-This allows for students to obtain the content more quickly and at their convenience.
+Teachers can iterate content quickly and post-lesson documents online for students, versus relying on hard-copy materials.
+This allows students to obtain the content more quickly and at their convenience.